MadhuraPakrashi/Cement-Strength-Prediction/README.md

  PCA is applied to address multicollinearity by reducing the dimensionality of the dataset while retaining most of the variance.

 ## Model Building:
- A variety of regression models, such as Linear Regression, Lasso Regression, Ridge Regression, Decision Tree Regressor, Support Vector Regressor (SVR), K-Nearest Neighbors (KNN), Random Forest Regressor, AdaBoost Regressor, Gradient Boosting Regressor, and XGBoost Regressor, are built to predict the strength of the concrete mixture.
+ A variety of regression models, such as Linear Regression, Lasso Regression, Ridge Regression, Decision Tree Regressor, Support Vector Regressor (SVR), K-Nearest Neighbors (KNN), Random Forest Regressor, AdaBoost Regressor, Gradient Boosting Regressor and XGBoost Regressor, are built to predict the strength of the concrete mixture.

 ## Cross-Validation:
  Cross-validation is performed to evaluate the models' performance and check for overfitting.